19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Movement.md

 On a [Turn](../Core%20Procedures/Turn.md) in [Combat](Combat.md), you can move a distance up to your speed (default of 30 feet or 1 zone).

-If playing with [Measurement](../Core%20Procedures/Geometry.md#Measurement), movement can be discontinuous, meaning you can move 10 feet, [Attack](Attack.md), pick up a shield, and then move 15 feet.
+*If playing with [Measurement](../Core%20Procedures/Geometry.md#Measurement) distance, movement can be discontinuous, meaning you can move 10 feet, [Attack](Attack.md), pick up a shield, and then move 15 feet.*

 ## Dash